 The Sisters in Crime Grand Canyon Writers Chapter encourages and supports all members—both Sisters and Misters—whether they are published or unpublished.
 We welcome and support writers of all genres.
 Membership offers networking, guidance, educational events, professional development, support and mentorship.
 We proudly promote the recognition of women crime writers and all members.

-Find out how to become a member, join us for one of our informative, monthly meetings, or attend one of our upcoming special events.
+Find out how to become a member, join us for one of our informative, monthly meetings held on the second Saturday of each month, our signature Fireside Chats, or attend one of our upcoming special events.

 WELCOME!
 Thank you for your interest in Sisters in Crime Grand Canyon Writers.
 We are published and aspiring authors seeking other likeminded individuals who wish to engage, network and learn together with the ultimate goals of friendship and success – and writing those gratifying words when your manuscript is finished … THE END.
 We look forward to you joining us.